Fire Retardant Varnish

 Fire retardant varnishes can offer BS Class 1, Class 0, EN Class B and 30 or 60-minute protection depending on the requirement, circumstance and system choice.
 Most fire-retardant varnishes are part of a system which includes a basecoat and topcoat to complete the protection.
 These clear or wood stain coloured translucent fireproof varnishes provide a fire protection layer allowing the ornate and decorative elements of wood to be kept as is, without having to use opaque, coloured coatings.

-Popular areas of protection include interior and exterior cladding, ceilings, beams, hoarding, beams, and more.
+Popular areas that require the fire protection provided by retardant varnishes, include interior and exterior cladding, ceilings, beams, hoarding, panelling and more.
 When exposed to fire, Thermoguard Fire Varnish expands to create an insulating barrier, protecting timber surfaces from flames, heat and oxygen and suppressing emission of deadly smoke & gasses.

 Whether indoor or outdoor, considering fire protection measures are equally important.
 So, whilst using a product internally may stop the spread of flames to escape routes, if flames are exposed to external wooden panelling, they can pass and move around a building very quickly and destabilise or block fire escapes.